whuang288alex/video_feature_extraction/configs/README.md

 # Adding a config

-- fps: 30
+<b>Note: </b> here, a  video is divided into multiple "clips", and each "clip" is treated as a feature of the video

-- video_dir_path: /inputs/videos
+- fps: The number of frames per second in the input video
-- out_path: /features/slowfast
+- video_dir_path: The path where the input video is stored
-- batch_size: 1
+- out_path: The path where the extraced features will be stored
-- num_workers: 8
+- batch_size: ?
-- frame_window: 32
+- num_workers: ?
-- stride: 8
+- frame_window: The number of frames in a clip
-- run_locally: true
+- stride: The number of frames between the first frame of two neighboring clips
-- gpus_per_node: 1
+- run_locally: ?
-- cpus_per_task: 10
+- gpus_per_node: ?
-- hub_path: slowfast_r101
+- cpus_per_task: ?
-- side_size: 288
+- hub_path: ?
-- dilation: 2
+- side_size: ?
-- mean:
+- dilation: ?
-- std:
+- mean & std: the mean and  standard deviation used for standardizing input, should be the same as the one used when traning the original model
-- model_module_str: models.slowfast
+- model_module_str: the python file location